savaslabs/savaslabs.github.io/_pages/javascript-engineer.md

 ### Our projects

 As a full-service digital agency, we partner with clients to fulfill their design, user experience, strategy, and development needs.
-We work with high-profile corporate and nonprofit clients who operate in many different industries.
-We are adding mobile application development to our service offering for clients in addition to standalone products.
-Help launch this facet of our business!
+We work with high-profile corporate, educational and nonprofit clients who operate across various industries.
+In the past year, Savas has expanded design services and mobile engineering which has afforded us more product opportunities.
+We would like to continue to grow this aspect of the business.

 ## About you